Meghan McCain: Political positions

 McCain describes herself as "a woman who despises labels and boxes and stereotypes" and politically identifies as a Republican who is "liberal on social issues."
-She registered as an independent voter when she was 18 years old and voted for John Kerry in the 2004 presidential election.
-She has stated she is anti-abortion as well as in favor of sex education and birth control.
-She has also, however, expressed an opinion that conservatives demonstrate hypocrisy regarding abortion: "They go on and on about how evil and wrong abortion is, but don't like to talk about how easy it is to not get pregnant."
+She registered as an independent voter when she was 18 years old in 2002, but became a member of the Republican party in 2008.
+McCain has also said, "All I am trying to be is a young, cool Republican woman for other Republican women."